jeffgortmaker/pyblp/README.rst

 .. docs-start

 The pyblp package is a Python 3 implementation of the nested fixed point algorithm for BLP demand estimation.
 The author of this package is `Jeff Gortmaker <http://jeffgortmaker.com/>`_.
 At the moment, the only other contributer is `Chris Conlon <https://chrisconlon.github.io/>`_.
 Development of the package has been guided by the BLP code made publicly available by many researchers and practitioners.
+Views expressed in the documentation of this package are those of the contributers and do not necessarily reflect the views of any institution to which they belong.

 Installation